 Next you’ll encounter what many consider to be the most stunning and beautiful section of the White Salmon River.
 Lush Moss, hanging gardens of flowers and ferns adorn the towering basalt walls and caves in this deep canyon.
 A few Class II rapids will keep you on your toes before you reach Steelhead Falls, a mandatory portage.
 Guests will walk around this rapid and scramble up a short rock wall before getting back in the rafts and paddling through the most breathtaking part of the Lower Gorge, the White Salmon Narrows!
 Here the river passes through a narrow basalt slot canyon with impressive cliff walls rising 100 feet overhead!
 The next mile of the trip contains many technical class II rapids that will test your paddle crews ability to work together as a team.

 Finally, the river will calm and slow as it approaches the confluence with the Columbia.
-Keep your eyes peeled for Bald Eagles, River Otters, and other wildlife as the river winds its way through braided channels.
+Keep your eyes peeled for Bald Eagles, Bears, River Otters, and other wildlife as the river winds its way through braided channels.
 Late in the season, in September and October, spawning salmon can often be seen here migrating upstream.
-You’ll enjoy a spectacular view of Mt Hood from across the Columbia before taking out just upstream of the Hwy 14 bridge, where our shuttle buses will be waiting to bring us back to Northwestern Park.
-There at the park, everyone can change out of their rafting gear and have the opportunity so see and purchase photos from Husum Falls and Rattlesnake rapids, taken by our professional photographer!
+You’ll enjoy a spectacular view of Mt Hood from across the Columbia before taking out just upstream of the Hwy 14 bridge, where our shuttle buses will be waiting to bring us back to our headquarters in BZ Corner.
+Once back at our headquarters, everyone can change out of their rafting gear and have the opportunity so see and purchase photos from Top Drop, Husum Falls and Rattlesnake rapids, taken by our professional photographer!
 We will also have T-shirts, hats, and stickers available for purchase for anyone who would like to take a souvenir home!
 We hope you enjoyed the trip and return to run more whitewater with us soon!
 Most of our business comes through word of mouth, so if you enjoyed your trip, tell your family and friends about it!
-Tag us on social media and leave us reviews on Trip Advisor or Yelp!
+Tag us on social media and leave us reviews on Google, Trip Advisor, or Yelp!